africastalkingiotltd/devkit_v1_r2_mqtt/README.md

 ## Important

-- Inside [./Core/Inc/main.h](./Core/Inc/main.h) ensure you have chaged the MQTT-Specific settings with yoiur Africa's Talking Device Group and Password
+- Inside [./Core/Inc/main.h](./Core/Inc/main.h) ensure you have chaged the MQTT-Specific settings with your Africa's Talking Device Group and Password

 ```c
 #define MQTT_USERNAME "<CoolPerson>"